 ENJOY A MEAL AT VILLA TERESITA AT HOSTEL SPA EMPURIES

 Hostal Spa Empuries is an eco-friendly hotel and restaurant that opens all year round.
-Situated right on the seaside, the dining experience is complementing with spectacular panoramic views on the sea.
+Situated right on the seaside, the dining experience is complementing with spectacular panoramic views of the sea.
 Ecological produce is being used in the kitchen which is being cultivated in their own garden, or provided from local producers that have been certified organic.

-We had a pleasant lunch prepared by Chef Leo which included: ‘tomatoes from orchard with burrata’ and ‘local rockfish rice with saffron allioli’.
+We had a pleasant lunch prepared by Chef Leo which included: ‘tomatoes from the orchard with burrata’ and ‘local rockfish rice with saffron allioli’.
 The dessert was a mouthwatering ‘lime and basil sorbet with yoghurt’!

 WINE TASTING AT TERRA REMOTA

 About twenty years ago, far far away, in a remote land, Terra Remote was born.
 During all these years it has been giving maximum care and consideration to the land, the environment, the surroundings, the vines and the grapes themselves.
 Today, the vineyards and the winery of Terra Remota are offering the very best from its lands.
-Wines of highest quality are being produced here following an individual production process that is unique to every single wine.
+Wines of the highest quality are being produced here following an individual production process that is unique to every single wine.

 This is an awesome place to familiarise yourself with wine production process from A to Z. Requirements for growing wines, the right soil and amount of water, the spacing between vines, manual harvesting and sorting, the architecture of the winery, the winemaking facilities, and many more is being explained to visitors during their wine tasting tours at Terra Remota.

 At Terra Remota, I had a wonderful time with the wine tasting experience.
-We got to taste high quality wines, followed by a delicious picnic in the vineyards.
+We got to taste high-quality wines, followed by a delicious picnic in the vineyards.